 The Tissot Chrono is the only watch with a chronograph on this list.
 It has a rugged appearance that is reminiscent of a pilot's watch, and it's built to last.
 The case is a darkened version of stainless steel, and the band is made from a thick slab of brown leather.
 The crystal that protects the dial is made from sapphire glass.

 The Swiss quartz movement system powers three separate dials, and it keeps them accurate at all times.
-The chronograph can maintain an accurate measurement for up to 35 minutes.
+The chronograph can maintain an accurate measurement for up to 35 minutes at a time.

 Best Watches Under $300 Buyer’s Guide

 For most people, buying a watch is as simple as walking into Walmart, picking up whatever is affordable, and slapping it on their wrist.
 If you actually care about what you’re wearing, or if you want something that is a little fancier, it’s a lot more complicated than that, and newer watch enthusiasts might have a hard time figuring it all out.